Sky Stream from Abroad

 Streaming Services Actively Detect VPN Connections

 Modern streaming platforms have become very effective at detecting VPN usage.
+This is the same reason your VPN is blocked on UK streaming sites even when you're paying for a well-known provider.

 If the connection appears to originate from a commercial VPN service or proxy server, the streaming platform may block access or prevent content from playing.